flecsi/flecsi/doc/sphinx/src/tutorial/runtime.rst

 In the simplest case, both parts can be accomplished in one line; later examples will illustrate more advanced options.

 FleCSI executes the control policy after setting up the task execution backend.
-A simple control policy is supplied that calls a single function (object) given to it with no arguments and uses its return value as an ``int`` exit status.
+A simple control policy is supplied that calls a single function (object) given to it with a *scheduler* (used later for launching tasks) and uses its return value as an ``int`` exit status.

 This example demonstrates a minimal use of FleCSI that just executes an action to print out *Hello World*.
 Code for this example can be found in